ayagaidi/XML/docs/import.md

 If you want to change this behavior apply the `ACFBentveld\XML\Casts\Castable` interface on your class.

-For more information and examples on casting checkout the `examples/casts` folder.
+For more information and examples on casting checkout the [examples/casts.php](/examples/casts.php) file.

 ### Transforming